canadiankay/JS30-challenge/my-notes.md

 ### Day 4:
 - `console.table` instead of `console.log` to display results in a table
 - filter method loops over each item in an array
+- map method takes in an array, does something, and returns a new array of the same length